-If the ownership of the target company is diverse and 100% is not obtainable in a single transaction, the minority may be squeezed out in accordance with the Companies Act.
-According to the squeeze-out rules, a shareholder which, either solely or jointly with certain related individuals and entities, holds more than ninety per cent of the target company's shares and votes is entitled to buy out the remaining shares in the company.
+If the ownership of the target company is diverse and 100 per cent is not obtainable in a single transaction, the minority may be squeezed out in accordance with the Companies Act.
+According to the squeeze-out rules, a shareholder which, either solely or jointly with certain related individuals and entities, holds more than 90 per cent of the target company's shares and votes is entitled to buy out the remaining shares in the company.
 Equally, in such a situation, the minority shareholders are entitled to require the majority shareholder to buy out their shares.

-There is a 1.6 per cent transfer tax payable upon the purchase of shares in Finnish companies.
+There is a 1.6 per cent transfer tax payable upon the purchase of shares in Finnish companies (other than housing and real estate companies, where the transfer tax is 2 per cent).
 Transactions where both the seller and the buyer are foreign entities are exempt from Finnish transfer tax (unless the target is a real estate company).
 The payment of the transfer tax is due within two months following the execution of the purchase agreement.

-Additionally, the sales proceeds may be taxable income of the seller depending on the character of the seller and the percentage of shares held.
-Generally, a transfer of 10% or more of shares (where the shares constituted fixed assets of the seller and have been held over 12 months) is considered tax exempt capital gains income.
-This exemption does not apply to firms that are characterised as "private equity firms" within the meaning of the tax code.
+Additionally, the sales proceeds may be taxable income for the seller, depending on the character of the seller and the percentage of shares held.
+Generally, a transfer of 10 per cent or more of shares (where the shares constituted fixed assets of the seller and have been held over 12 months) is considered tax-exempt capital gains income.
+This exemption does not apply to firms that are characterised as 'private equity firms' within the meaning of the tax code.

-The corporate resolutions required for executing the acquisition are normally board resolutions by the seller and by the buyer, including customarily a stipulation as to the person(s) entitled to sign the acquisition agreement.
+The corporate resolutions required for executing the acquisition are normally board resolutions by the seller and by the buyer, which customarily include a stipulation as to the person(s) entitled to sign the acquisition agreement.
 No shareholder or other resolution is required to be adopted by the target company, unless such resolution (or consent to acquisition) is required, for example by the articles of association of the target company.